iSaluki/phhs6/content/sixth/CompSci/Programming/Graphs.md

 The vertexes at the end of a tree are called leaves, whilst the edges between vertexes are called branches.

+### Constructing a tree

+- We take the data in the order that it arrives in and add it to the tree
+- If the tree already has a vertex, then we have to compare the data to the previous entry.
+- If the data comes **BEFORE** the previous vertex, we create a vertex to the **left** of the vertex.
+If it comes **AFTER** the previous vertex, we create a vertex to the **right** of the vertex.

 [Computer Science](/ComputerScience)